So, you've started a new job or are about onboarding a new team member. What's next?

 The structured timeline helps focus efforts during onboarding and transition periods.
 It helps align manager and employee expectations and establish clear goals.

 As mentioned, a 30-60-90 day plan can be helpful for many different purposes.
-To be specific, it makes your life easier:
+To be specific, it makes your life easier in these ways:

 - Show off your preparedness to be a top candidate